CoinBlack/blackcoinmore.org/README.md

 # The Blackcoin More Website
-Hosted on https://blackcoinmore.org built upon [Blk• Design  System] Template
+Hosted on https://blackcoinmore.org built upon [Blk• Design  System] Template.
+As it is built on github, `package.json` is renamed to `package.json.original` as it is only used during development for template changes.
+This way we avoid triggering unnecessary builds.

 # [Blk• Design  System](http://demos.creative-tim.com/blk-design-system/index.html) [![version][version-badge]][CHANGELOG] [![license][license-badge]][LICENSE]